 Penal Code 4502 makes it illegal for people in jail or prison to possess or make weapons.
 This criminal act is considered a felony in the state of California.
 Individuals can face this charge just for having a weapon in their control, even if they are not physically holding it.

 The possession or manufacture of weapons in jail or prison can lead to additional time behind bars.
 Get additional information about how to fight this charge with the Simmrin Law Group.
 We’re standing by to answer your questions.

 There are several factors incorporated into PC 4502 charges.
 Individuals should only be convicted of this charge if they are:

 - On their way to a penal institution

 - Being taken from a penal institution

-PC 4502 charges apply if someone has or has made a weapon.
-The individual also has to know that the object in their possession is a weapon to be convicted of this charge.
+PC 4502 charges apply if someone possesses or constructs a weapon.
+The individual also must know that the object in their possession is a weapon to be convicted of this charge.
 Note that there are many “penal institutions” in California.
 PC 4502 charges can apply to individuals incarcerated in:

 - County jails or road camps

 - Prison forestry camps

 Individuals who have control over a weapon can face PC 4502 charges in court.
 You can have control of a weapon, even if you are not currently holding it.
 If the item is in your possession or even just with your belongings, it could be considered in your control.